ronthedistance/ronthedistance.github.io/blog21.md

 response = requests.request("PUT", url, headers=headers,data=payload)
 print(response.text)
 ```
-We can then grab use a policy object in order to update this in the future.
+We can then use a policy object in order to update this in the future.

 ![image](https://user-images.githubusercontent.com/20525440/79037167-9c36f100-7b83-11ea-98df-f9fd1ba96e80.png)

-To explain, ACCESS and SECRET are API keys specific to your teable license.
-You muist generate them, and in this usage we call them from an environment variable.
+To explain, ACCESS and SECRET are API keys specific to your tenable license.
+You must generate them, and in this usage we call them from an environment variable.

 We then use a format string to grab a policy number from the user of the script.
-e.g. python3 polictest.py 400 would set our URL to policy ID 400
+e.g: running python3 policytest.py 400 would set our URL to policy ID 400

 In the headers , we specify that we want JSON data from that URL, using our access and secret keys set before.